PullStackPigDev/PullStackPigDev/README.md

 Rust:

-Actix ... , sqlx, Argon2, serde
+Actix-web ... , sqlx, Argon2, serde, serde_json, serde_cbor, a lot more

+(have experience with actix legacy actor framework...)

 Go: